 You are welcome to enjoy the chairs, table, umbrella, propane fire pit and BBQ on the patio.

-Chair Cushions and other furniture is stored in the storage container beside the house brick wall.
+Chair cushions and other furniture are stored in the storage container beside the house brick wall.
 Beware when you open that wasps and hornets have been known to be in there.

-The propane Fire Fit has a cover on it.
-Simply take off cover and put in storage container until you are done.
 This Fire Pit can be dangerous as it has an open flame.
 Be aware of kids.
 Turn the knob on side of unit on and push ignitor button to light.
 See directions on side of unit.
-Put cover back on it after it has cooled.

 The BBQ can be dangerous especially if a grease fire gets going.
 Please use the BBQ wisely and at a safe distance from the house.
 Turn BBQ’s propane tank valve in the ON direction.
 Turn on gas valves on front of BBQ and hold down the igniter button to light each burner.
-There are cooking utensils underneath the BBQ.
+There are BBQ utensils in the utensil drawer under the sink.
 Please turn off the tank when you are done.

 You are welcome to use the picnic tables and move them as you wish.
-There are fire pits on the property that you can make use of; please contact us for details.
+There are fire pits (5 minute walk) on the property that may be available during your stay; please contact us for details.

-You are welcome to walk or bike down our lane towards the road and walk on the road.
-The road is not heavily traveled but vehicles can be travelling fast.
+You are welcome to walk or bike down our lane toward the road and walk on the road.
+The road is not heavily travelled but vehicles can be travelling fast.
 Beware and be safe.
 If you did not bring bikes, we may have one that suits your needs.